 What HSA is doing

-Following the detection of the nitrosamine impurities in certain medicines marketed overseas, HSA conducted testing of the implicated medicines available in Singapore for the presence of these impurities.
-Necessary actions were also taken to stop the sale and supply or recall affected medicines that contained nitrosamines above the acceptable levels from the Singapore market:
+Following the detection of the nitrosamine impurities in certain medicines marketed overseas in 2018, HSA conducted testing of the implicated medicines available in Singapore for the presence of these impurities.
+Necessary actions were also taken to stop the sale and supply or recall affected medicines that contained nitrosamines above the acceptable levels from the Singapore market.

 As part of the regulatory approach to manage the issue, HSA has required product registrants to conduct assessments of their products for risk of nitrosamine contamination.
 Where risks of contamination are identified, companies are required to determine the source of the impurities, conduct testing on their products, remove products that pose safety risks from the Singapore market and make the necessary changes to mitigate the risk.